wjschne/ggdiagram/README.md

 The ggdiagram package takes an object-oriented approach to making diagrams and plots the results using [ggplot2](https://ggplot2.tidyverse.org/).

-This package is in the early stages of construction.
-It has some structural beams and a bit of plumbing but is not yet capable of fulfilling its eventual purpose.
+This package is still experimental, and functions are likely to change in many ways.
+Every time I run into speed bumps or inconveniences as I use the program in practice, I adapt it to anticipate user needs.

 My motivation in making ggdiagram was to find a way to approach the functionality of TikZ but with the flexibility and convenience of R. The ggdiagram package is built atop [S7](https://rconsortium.github.io/S7/) and is integrated with [ggplot2](https://ggplot2.tidyverse.org/), making heavy use of [ggtext](https://wilkelab.org/ggtext/), [ggforce](https://ggforce.data-imaginist.com/), and [ggarrow](https://teunbrand.github.io/ggarrow/).